devosmitachatterjee2018/DataCleaningTool/paper.md

     affiliation: 2
   - name: Anton Johansson
     affiliation: 1
+date: 05 January 2021
 affiliations:
  - name: Department of Mathematical Sciences, Chalmers University of Technology
    index: 1
  - name: Powertrain Department, Volvo Group Trucks Technology
    index: 2
-date: 21 November 2020
 bibliography: paper.bib
 ---

 # Summary
 Nowadays, organizations rely on data driven decision making.
 Data driven decision making is a process which involves collecting large amount of data, analyzing patterns and facts from these insights and using them to develop strategies that benefit organizations.
 Successful analysis depends on accurate and well structured data.
 Thus, high quality data is of utmost priority to draw good and valid business decisions and strategies.
 However, real world data is messy and almost never comes in a clean way.
 Data cleaning is the ultimate way to solve the data problems.
 But, data cleaning is really a time consuming task.
 This demands data cleaning tools for systematically examining data for errors and automatically cleaning them using algorithms.
 These data cleaning tools help organizations save time and increase their efficiency.

-In order to achieve the task of data cleaning, we develop a cooperative, free and open source data cleaning standalone MATLAB application named `DataCleaningTool'.
+In order to achieve the task of data cleaning, we develop a cooperative, free and open source data cleaning standalone MATLAB application named 'DataCleaningTool'.
 This application is able to identify the potential data problems and report results such that the users can make informed decisions to clean data effectively.

 # Statement of Need